 - Store in a one quart mason jar in refrigerator

 - Bring to room temperature prior to serving

-Everyone in my house still seemed to enjoy it as this hazelnut chocolate spread vanished pretty quickly.
+Everyone in my house loved this homemade hazelnut chocolate spread and it vanished quickly.
 Even though it’s not exactly the same thing, I like having a decadent treat and at the same time knowing exactly what’s in it!

 We’re off to baseball practice.
 It’s a gorgeous 70 degree day perfect for our first day of spring training in Boulder!